No exercise is more anticipated yet dreaded by business leaders than budget season and annual strategic planning.

 Pro Tip: Involve employees in the planning and measurement process, actively seeking their input.
 When they see themselves reflected in the plan, they’re more likely to stay engaged and committed.

-A spend management solution like Tropic allows you to peer into the window more clearly and confidently (particularly in the budgeting and planning process) to gauge the effectiveness of those bets and recommend time and cash-saving opportunities.
+A tool like Tropic allows you to peer into the window more clearly and confidently (particularly in the budgeting and planning process) to gauge the effectiveness of those bets and recommend time and cash-saving opportunities.

 Related blogs